Paul Bradley Carr: Memoirs

-In 2024, it was reported that Carr's next novel, The Confessions, had been sold to Atria in a "six-figure deal."
-The novel subsequently received a starred review from Library Journal.
-In 2025, it was announced that Faber & Faber would be publishing The Confessions in the UK.

 Satirical writing

 In 2001, while studying law at university, Carr co-founded and edited the award-winning satirical "comment sheet," The Friday Thing.

 In 2002, The Christian Scientist described Carr as a "latter day Jonathan Swift" following the publication of his satirical anti-vigilante manifesto "Think of the Children."
 In the same year, Carr co-founded the London city guide, London by London.

 He has also written for television, most recently for Alison Jackson's Doubletake series.